ijl/orjson/README.md

 [nativejson-benchmark](https://github.com/miloyip/nativejson-benchmark)
 repositories.
 It is tested to not crash against the [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings).
 It is tested to not leak memory.
-It is tested to be correct against input from the PyJFuzz JSON fuzzer.
 It is tested to not crash against and not accept invalid UTF-8.
 There are integration tests exercising the library's use in web servers (gunicorn using multiprocess/forked workers) and when